 Holding Deposit Fee

-A holding deposit fee will be held by Empire Estates until the commencement of the Tenancy; this fee is non-refundable in the event that the applicant(s) do not proceed with the Tenancy or unsatisfactory references responses are obtained.
+A holding deposit fee will be held by Empire Estates until the commencement of the Tenancy; this fee is non-refundable in the event that the applicant(s) do not proceed with the Tenancy or unsatisfactory reference responses are obtained.
 When the Tenancy proceeds the reservation fee will be offset against the check-in monies due to be paid in cleared funds.
-Should you offer be rejected by the Landlord, any monies paid will become fully refundable (less any applicable bank charges) once we are in receipt of cleared funds.
+Should your offer be rejected by the Landlord, any monies paid will become fully refundable (less any applicable bank charges) once we are in receipt of cleared funds.

 Initial Rent Payment and Security Deposit